wesleytao/paypal-payment-agent/README.md

 ## How It Works

-The agent uses a ReAct (Reasoning + Acting) framework:
+The agent uses an enhanced ReAct (Reasoning + Acting) pattern:

-1. **Reasoning**: Parses user input to understand intent and extract entities
+1. **Reasoning**: The LLM analyzes user input to understand intent and required actions
-2. **Acting**: Translates the parsed information into PayPal API calls
+2. **Acting**: The agent executes PayPal API calls (in sandbox mode only) based on the LLM's reasoning
-3. **Feedback**: Provides feedback to the user on the success or failure of their request
+3. **Observation**: Results from API calls are fed back to the LLM for further reasoning
+4. **Iteration**: The agent can make multiple function calls in sequence (up to 3) to complete complex tasks
+5. **Response**: Provides a comprehensive response based on all API interactions

+All operations are clearly marked with `[SANDBOX]` in logs to emphasize that they are running in sandbox mode only.

 ## Security Note

-This application handles sensitive financial information.
-In a production environment, additional security measures would be needed:
+This application is designed to operate **exclusively in sandbox mode** and should never be used with real PayPal accounts or transactions.
+Key security features include:

+- **Sandbox-Only Operations**: All PayPal API calls are restricted to sandbox mode
+- **Environment Variable Protection**: API keys and credentials are stored in `.env` files (excluded from git)
+- **Clear Logging**: All PayPal operations are clearly marked with `[SANDBOX]` in logs
+- **Function Call Limits**: Maximum of 3 function calls per user request to prevent abuse

+Additional security measures for a production environment would include:
 - Secure user authentication
 - API request validation
 - Rate limiting